Non-Equilibrium Currents in Stochastic Field Theories: a Geometric Insight

-Let us now show that these predictions allow measuring the steady-state currents of AMB.
-We consider a set of parameters such that the system separates into a liquid droplet and a gaseous phase.
-We denote $\rho_s(\br)$ the stationary average profile of this droplet, while $\rho(\br,t)$ is the instantaneous, fluctuating field.
+Let us now show that these predictions allow measuring the steady-state currents of a phase-separated AMB.
+We denote by $\rho_s(\br)\equiv \langle\rho(\br)\rangle$ the stationary average profile of the fluctuating field $\rho$.
 We then measure the probability current in the plane $(\rho(\br),\partial_x\rho(\br))$ at three different positions (points A, B and C - see Fig.~\ref{FigCurrents}) along the horizontal diameter of the liquid droplet.
 As predicted, changing the sign of $2\lambda+\kappa'$ (top vs. bottom row of Fig.~\ref{FigCurrents}) or that of $\partial_x\rho$ (column A vs. C) changes the direction of the circulation.
-Furthermore, the probability current vanishes, as expected, in the equilibrium case, i.e. when $2\lambda + \kappa'=0$ (center row).
+Furthermore, the probability current vanishes in the equilibrium case $2\lambda + \kappa'=0$ (center row), as expected.